devcode1981/File-Provider-Storage/doc/prepare.md

 ### Prerequisites for all platforms

-If you do not have the dependencies below you will experience strange errors during installation.
+Make sure you follow all the guidelines and resolve all the dependencies listed below before installing GDK.
+Otherwise, you will experience strange errors during installation.

 | Requsite | Description |
 | -------- | ----------- |